carpentries/instructor-training/_extras/guide.md

     rather than by using the Etherpad chat.

 *   We do the video lecture exercise as in the two-day in-person training.

-## Why Do(n't) We Teach X?

-Workshop attendees and trainee instructors often ask why we don't teach high-performance computing, machine learning, Perl, or a long list of other topics.
-Our answer is that as with every curriculum, the question is not, "What would we like to add?" but, "What are we willing to take out in order to make room?"
-We believe our core topics are the absolute minimum that researchers need to know in order to work efficiently and reproducibly.
-More importantly,
-we don't know what we could take out to make space for something else.

-One thing we *do* know is that we do not wish to become embroiled in debates over the relative merits of different languages or operating systems.
-No one has ever demonstrated that R programmers are more productive than Python programmers, and proficient users of Windows seem just as productive as equally-proficient users of Unix.
-If a learner asserts that their favorite tool is better than alternatives in some way, ask them for their data;
-if they don't have any,
-point out as gently as possible that we're supposed to be scientists, and that if we want politicians, business leaders, and the general public to pay attention to our findings on climate change and drug-resistant diseases, it behooves us to try to meet those same standards ourselves.

-> ## Evidence and Its Absence
->
-> As far as is practical,
-> our teaching methods are based on the best available evidence.
-> We wish we could say the same about our content,
-> but very little research has been done on what researchers actually use
-> and what impact it has on productivity.
-> An example of what we wish existed
-> is [this summary][stefik-summary] by Stefik et al
-> of empirical research on the usability of programming langauges
-> (while [this full-length paper][stefik-paper] gives an idea of what's possible).
-{: .callout}

-## Why We're Not a MOOC

-> If you use robots to teach, you teach people to be robots.

-This difference between what novices are doing when they learn, and what competent practitioners are doing, is one of the reasons we have stopped trying to teach via recorded video with auto-graded drill exercises.
-Any recorded content is as ineffective for most learners as broadcast television, or as a professor standing in front of 400 people in a lecture hall, because neither can intervene to clear up specific learners' misconceptions.
-Some people happen to already have the right conceptual categories for a subject, or happen to form them correctly early on;
-these are the ones who stick with most massive online courses, but many discussions of the effectiveness of such courses ignore this survivor bias.

 ## Why We Go Slowly